 Preparing Your Child for a Successful First Dental Appointment

-In any situation, children look to adults to understand how to respond to a situation.
 A parent’s response will let them know if they should be excited, sad, happy, or afraid.
-So let start by making their experience a happy one.
+So let’s start by making their experience a happy one.
 Let your child know that cleaning your teeth is a good choice.
 Part of taking care of your teeth is going to the dentist.
 Explain, that the dentist wants to teach your child how to take care of their teeth and count how many teeth they have.
 Your tone should be relaxed or excited.
 If they hear that you are anxious, they will be too.
 Even if your child can’t speak yet, he or she can detect your emotions.

 For younger children, morning appointments are best because they are alert and fresh.
 Younger children do best after a good night’s sleep and before it’s time for lunch and a nap.
 Arrive early to allow your child time to acclimate to our office.
 By preparing your child for their visit, you can help them have a better experience.